bdheard/PythonEssentials/Slides/Module07.md

 ## Overview

 1. Using modules
-1. Pakcages
+1. Packages
 1. Creating modules
 1. Python virtual environment

 ## Modules Overview

-- A Python file with functions, classes and other components
+- A Python file with functions, classes and other components.
-- Break code down into reusable structures
+- Break code down into reusable structures.
-- They're referenced by using the import statement.
+- Referenced by using the import statement.
+- It is customary but not required to place all import statements at the beginning of a module.
+- To speed up loading modules, Python caches the compiled version of each module in the **__pycache__** directory under the name module.version.pyc

 ```python